Search

 The easiest way is to analyze and compare samples of different quality levels, e.g. "excellently suitable", "well suitable", "just about suitable" and "unsuitable".
 This gives an overall picture when comparing and interpreting the data.
 Then, any new unknown samples can be immediately assessed with regard to their suitability for additive manufacturing.

-Metal Powders & Additive Manufacturing Method Comparison and Summary
+Metallpulver & Additive Fertigung Method Comparison and Summary

 The measurement examples show that laser diffraction is suitable for fast and reliable determination of the particle size distribution of metal powders in additive manufacturing applications.
 But this is not enough for many requirements.
 The particle shape can only be described with imaging techniques.
 The recorded particle images immediately provide the user with qualitatively and quantitatively valuable additional information about the sample material.